Kragujevac building

 Vineyard view

-“Stari hrast” has 10 hectares of vineyards and 15 of orchards, and the best place to taste their wine and rakija is right here, next to the oak tree.
+“Stari hrast” boasts 10 hectares of vineyards and 15 hectares of orchards.
+The best way to enjoy their wine and rakija is right there, beneath the ancient oak tree.

 Kragujevac-Serbia-Glimpses-of-the-World